-Any equipment found to be faulty in use must be immediately taken out of use and given to the caretaker to ensure that it does not inadvertently come back into use.
-The Site Manager will, depending on the nature of the fault, either repair the item or report it to the Headteacher as unrepairable.
+Any equipment found to be faulty in use must be immediately taken out of use and given to the Head of Maintenance to ensure that it does not inadvertently come back into use.
+The Head of Maintenance will, depending on the nature of the fault, either repair the item or report it to the Headteacher as unrepairable.